derykmakgill/511/test.md

 author: Deryk Makgill
 ---

 I'm 'open-sourcing' some research I've been doing on the early scaling debates.

-I've spent a lot of time reading old Gavin Andresen posts and I find it fascinating to see how intelligent, well-argued and predictive Gavin was.
+I've spent a lot of time reading old Gavin Andresen posts, mostly on [Bitcoin Talk](https://bitcointalk.org/index.php?action=profile;u=224) but also on some other sites, and I find it fascinating to see how intelligent, well-argued and predictive Gavin was about the need to raise the Bitcoin block size and the fallacies used by the then small minority who thought blocks should be locked at 1mb forever.

-I've listed the best quotes I've found below.
+There was a time before the censorship, lies, blacklisting and propaganda where big-block Bitcoin was the consensus position by nearly everyone who had been involved with Bitcoin since the early days and quotes, and the quotes from Gavin I've gathered here are a reminder of that.

 ## Not Satoshi's vision